o1i/hull/README.md

 # Hull playground
-This repo is an attempt to apply the content of Hull's book 'Options, Futures and other Derivatives' to real world data in order to deepen my understanding of its contents.
+This repo is an attempt to apply the content of Hull's book 'Options, Futures and other Derivatives' (10th edition) to real world data in order to deepen my understanding of its contents.
 I make no claims regarding the correctness or efficiency of the implementations and welcome any input to improve the code.